 A deep inferior epigastric artery perforator (DIEP) flap surgery is used to reconstruct your breast using your tissue after a mastectomy, which is usually performed as part of breast cancer treatment.
 Your surgeon may perform this procedure even during a mastectomy.

-To restore natural-looking of your breast, they may use natural tissue, taken from another part of your body (autologous reconstruction), or breast implants.
+To restore the natural look of your breast, they may use natural tissue taken from another part of your body (autologous reconstruction) or breast implants.

 There are two types of autologous breast reconstruction surgery.
 They are known as the DIEP and TRAM flaps.
 The TRAM flap reconstructs a new breast from muscle, skin, and fat from your lower abdomen.
 DIEP flap is a newer, more advanced method that employs skin, fat, and blood vessels from your belly.
-DIEP stands for "deep inferior epigastric artery perforator."
 Unlike a TRAM flap, the DIEP flap retains the abdominal muscles and allows you to keep your abdominal strength and muscle function.
 This also results in a less painful and speedier recovery.

 Here's what you need to know about how the reconstruction works, its benefits and hazards, and what to expect if you choose a DIEP flap.

 1. Who is a DIEP flap reconstruction candidate?

 These factors can increase your chances of problems following a DIEP reconstruction.
 If you are not a candidate for DIEP reconstruction, you and your doctor can discuss viable options.

 2. When should I consider having a DIEP flap reconstruction?